-I sanded the top sides of this piece to show the beautiful grain of the wood.
-The rest of the piece I lightly sanded due to the fact it had old yellowed tape stuck all over it and I didn’t want to sit and pick it all off….so I sanded it to save time.
+I sanded the top-side of this piece to show the beautiful grain of the wood.
+The rest of the piece I lightly sanded due to the fact it had old yellowed tape stuck all over it and I didn’t want to sit and pick it all off… so I sanded it to save time.

-After this, I primed this piece using the BOSS (except for the top two sanded areas).
-BOSS is a product Dixie Belle sells that blocks orders, stains, and bleed throughs.
+After this, I primed this piece using the BOSS (except for the top two sanded area).
+BOSS is a product Dixie Belle sells that blocks orders, stains, and bleed-through.

 I sealed the entire piece with their Satin Top Coat, the applied Clear Wax, then added Dark Wax in the detailed areas to make them stand out more.

 The piece was shorter than a normal vanity, so I added cast iron feet to it and painted them with the Bronze patina paint to match all my bronze drawer pulls.